 Here's Sean Hannity.

-All right, the president who we were told all week is on vacation, shockingly working another day.
+All right, the president, who we were told all week, is on vacation, shockingly working another day.

-Um he doesn't like to take off.
+He doesn't like to take off.

-I even asked him about that in my my first interview that I had with him when he became president.
+I even asked him about that in my first interview that I had with him when he became president.

-Um, let's go to him.
+Let's go to him.

 He's in New Jersey.